Many people are concerned about the impacts of net-cage salmon farming on our communities and the environment.

 The weight of scientific evidence shows that sea lice from salmon farms are killing off the smallest juvenile wild salmon as they migrate out to sea.

 Most fish farmers treat their sick fish with pesticides and antibiotics.
 Residues from these products are released into the ocean and can harm shrimp, prawns and crabs in the area.

 Most years thousands of farmed salmon escape into the wild because of human error and torn nets.
 Nets can be ripped during winter storms or by hungry seals and sea lions.

 Raising salmon in net cages creates pollution.
 Fish feces and uneaten food pellets pass through the nets and into the ocean.
 This waste collects below the farms and can suffocate marine life on the ocean floor.

 Most B.C. fish farms grow Atlantic salmon that are not native to the Pacific Ocean.
 This alien species could threaten the survival of wild salmon stocks by introducing diseases or by taking over river habitat when they escape from fish farms.
 In the last decade, an estimated one million farmed salmon have escaped in B.C.
 Atlantic salmon have been found in more than 80 rivers.

 We work with four other groups on this issue, in a coalition called the Coastal Alliance for Aquaculture Reform (CAAR).
-For more information on specific threats from salmon farming go to our Salmon Farm Campaign section and look for a summary of salmon farm impacts, solutions to the problems of open net pen salmon farming and our campaign work with CAAR.
+For more information on specific threats from salmon farming see salmon farm impacts and see solutions for ways we could move forward to better protect wild salmon.
 There is also a wealth of information on the CAAR website.